bahasmaoui/OrandeDesigns-ladingPage/README.md

 # landing-page
-A responsive homepage designed using only HTML and CSS, showcasing a fictional design team
+A responsive homepage designed using only HTML and CSS, showcasing a fictional design team called OrangeDesigns